microsoft/everyonecancode/instructions/day1/ApplicationPart1/README.md

 ## Change the title and it's color of your App

-Open the file **Home.vue** from the folder **frontend/src/views**.
+Open the file `Home.vue` from the folder `frontend/src/views`.
 On top you find a so called `<template>` that describes the basic structure of the Home-View.
 To change the title of your App from Milligram however you like, you need to change the text between the `<b-navbar-item>` tags.

 ![Change title](./images/juliagram.png)

 To change the color we need to add a new attribute to the `<b-navbar-item>` tag.
 The attribute is called `style` and we can set it to `color: green` to make our title green.
-You can find a full list of all possible colors [here](https://htmlcolorcodes.com/color-names/).
+[You can find a full list of all possible colors here.](https://htmlcolorcodes.com/color-names/)

 ![Change the color of the title](./images/style-tag.png)

 ## Test your changes in your codespace

 1. Install recommended extensions when prompted.
 2. In the terminal, navigate to the frontend folder with `cd frontend`
 3. Run `npm install` to install node packages.
 4. Build the app with this command - `npm run build`
-5. Run the app - `npm run serve`
+5. Click _browse to site_ when it pops up to see the deployed test site, you should now see your changes
 6. Click *browse to site* when it pops up to see the deployed test site - you should now see your changes!

 ![Browse to test site](./images/browse-test.png)